 - It’s even harder to get a job because every job needs experience.
 How do you get that if you haven’t worked before?
 Of course – you work for free in an internship.

-- Jobs you do land don’t make you a respectable wage unless you work way too many hours and advance in your company soon.
+- Jobs you do land don’t make you a decent wage unless you work way too many hours and advance in your company soon.
 Of course, your bills can’t wait until you make a career!

 - You have a student loan and are probably wondering how to pay THAT off.